nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/tabs.md

 **When should I use a content view widget ?**

-This widget type is usually combined with a tab in order to create specific content tabs, showing for example a substring of documents depending on their life cycle state.
+This widget type is usually combined with a tab in order to create specific content tabs, showing for example a substring of documents depending on their lifecycle state.
 As you can add as many content view widgets as you like, you may achieve various display results that would not have been possible using a single NXQL query.

 ### Toggleable form widget type